Sunday, March 18, 2007

 I am pleased to report that this RTW trip is ending with a flurry of activity.
 I'd expected to start counting the days off the calendar until we returned home once we reached Buenos Aires.
 Fortunately we've been anything but bored for the last two weeks, travelling all over the city and almost returning to Iguazú.

 It had been a wish of mine to engage in a stint of voluntary work since my original plan to work for the NGO Practical Action fell through just before we left the UK this time last year (gulp).
-Via some weblinks a friend provided on South American charities we came across LIFE, which stands for
+Via some weblinks a friend provided on South American charities we came across LIFE, which stands for luchemos por una infancia feliz con esperanza ('striving for a happy childhood with hope').
+After some negotiation with James we reached a decision to leave Brazil with some haste so we could commit to a good stint working with this organisation.
+The experience has left a mixed taste in my mouth.

 LIFE works with underpriviledged, socially excluded and poverty stricken children.
 They describe themselves as follows: